pointfreeco/sqlite-data/README.md

 powered directly by SQLite using [Sharing][sharing-gh] and [GRDB][grdb], and is usable from UIKit, `@Observable` models, and more.

-> Note: It is not required to write queries as a raw SQL string, and a query builder can be used
-> instead.
 For more information on SharingGRDB's querying capabilities, see [Fetching model data][fetching-article].

 ## Quick start